Guide

 Binding constraint

 A constraint that is fully used up in the optimal solution.
 It has zero slack.
-Relaxing a binding constraint improves the objective; relaxing a non-binding one does nothing.
+Relaxing it can improve the objective; marginal value indicates the local effect.
+A non-binding constraint usually has no immediate effect.

 See guide section →